Katsutami7moto/Silver-PL/thoughts/functional programming.md

 ### Pure functions boost

-Memoization by saving arguments (in tuple) and results in pairs into a special dictionary (named "modulename__funcname__sanctuary") and cheking them inside the pure function (added automatically).
+Memoization by saving arguments (in tuple) and results in pairs into a special dictionary (named "modulename__funcname__sanctuary") and checking them inside the pure function (added automatically).

 You define pure functions by keyword `pure`.
 Any other function is automatically 'impure'.
 In pure functions you can't:

-    - Use/modify module fields or any fieds from outside scopes
+- Use/modify module attributes or anything from outside scopes
 - Modify function arguments
 - Call impure functions
 - Return impure functions
 - Do IO operations (what about monads?)
 - Not to return a value
 - Not to take values